 What Do Remote Work Statistics Tell Us About Demographics?

 You might have guessed that most remote workers are young, tech-savvy introverts in lower positions on the corporate ladder.

 Not quite.
-One survey found that as many as 34% of remote workers consider themselves extroverts.
+A survey conducted by TalentLMS found that as many as 34% of remote workers consider themselves extroverts.
 Introverts were the minority at 28%, while 38% identify as ambiverts.

 The Boss Is More Likely to Work Remotely

 In the past, remote work was often the domain of more menial positions – for example, customer service positions that relied on phone calls.
 Remote work statistics indicate this has changed.

 Managers and leaders (12%) are now twice as likely to work remotely compared to individual contributors.
 On the other hand, these individual contributors do spend more time teleworking.

 As artificial intelligence becomes more pervasive, it’s possible that these individual contributors can spend more time working remotely.
 Being on-site should become less important as A.I. becomes better suited to handle certain tasks.

 There are also some interesting differences between traditional genders as remote workers.
 For example, men are 8% more likely to work remotely than women are.